jfeinbaum/React-Native-World-Capitals-Quiz/README.md

 2. `chmod +x setup.sh` and then `./setup.sh` to setup the backend environment and database.
 3. Return to the project root with `cd ..`
 4. Modify the `API_URL` in `App.tsx` with your local IP.
-5. Run with `npm dev` -- concurrently starts FastAPI with uvicorn and Expo app with npx.
+5. Run with `npm run dev` -- concurrently starts FastAPI with uvicorn and Expo app with npx.

 ---